pranavMekkoth1/markdown-parse/lab-report-3-week-6.md

   ![Image](https://user-images.githubusercontent.com/97641097/153343247-e97422cd-4bb1-48e4-961e-7c1a014f5a3f.png)

-2.Next log into your course account and use the mac/linux javac/java commands in order to run the code you just coppied into the server.
+2.Next log into your course account and use the mac/linux javac and java commands in order to run the code you just coppied into the server.
 When you enter the server, make sure to cd into the folder that you specified at the end of the command that you used to coput the repository into github.
   Use the mac/linux commands to compile and run the code you want:
   `javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java`,